-Root cause analysis (RCA) is the process of finding the root causes of IT problems and issues.
+Root cause analysis (RCA) is the systematic process of finding and identifying the root causes of IT problems and issues.
 RCA aims to get to the bottom of an issue so that you can both solve the problem (instead of patching it) and prevent it in the future.

 When a system outage occurs, for example, the most urgent task is to get it back up and running again.
 Afterward, however, you should perform Root Cause Analysis to uncover the underlying issue: technical problems with a server or application, insufficient testing protocols, or staff that aren’t well-trained in maintaining the system.

 Solutions to the root causes may include changing your technology, redesigning your processes, and retraining or hiring new personnel.